 Students should not bring toys to school, unless otherwise directed by a teacher.
 This includes action figures, swords or light sabers, etc. It is not appropriate to have these in the classroom or at recess.
-Any questions should be brought to the attention of the Head of school for clarification.
+Any questions should be brought to the attention of the Administration for clarification.